 An elective course designed for students capable of advanced independent study in accounting under the supervision of faculty.
 Students will conduct a project on a topic not in the curriculum or a topic that will provide experiential learning.
 May be repeated only once up to 6 credit hours.

-Prerequisites: Junior/Senior standing and permission of Division Chair of Business.
+Prerequisite: Junior/Senior standing and permission of Business Division Chair.
 (T, 5, 8)

 BUS 491 Internship in Business Management